DevExpress-Examples/asp-net-mvc-grid-export-with-reports/Readme.md

 ## Implementation Details

-When you export a large amount of of filtered data, [Grid View](https://docs.devexpress.com/AspNetMvc/8966/components/grid-view) export mechanism requests all data from a database and then filters it.
-Such request can be fulfilled and the `System.OutOfMemoryException` exception can occur.
-To resolve this issue, request filtered data manually and export it using the **XtraReports Suite**.
+When you export a large amount of filtered data, [Grid View](https://docs.devexpress.com/AspNetMvc/8966/components/grid-view) export mechanism requests all data from a database and then filters it.
+Such a request can be fulfilled and the `System.OutOfMemoryException` exception can occur.
+To resolve this issue, request filtered data and export it using the **XtraReports Suite**.

 ```csharp
 public ActionResult ExportTo(string filterString) {